townleym/markdown-cv/index.md

 `2016 - 2019`
 __[Spatially, Inc](https://spatiallyhealth.com/)__, Boston, MA, *Lead Data Scientist*

 Our team sought to bring location intelligence to the market.
-We applied sophisticated machine learning to very large sensor datasets (100MM rows daily) to learn behavioral patterns from the way people interacted with space. (*ensemble learning: random forests, gradient boosting; cluster analysis*)

 Consulted closely with the CEO and Product Team to identify and develop analytic products that clients would find useful.

 Developed, mentored, and led a small team of junior data scientists through the rocky shoals of developing those products from spatial data.
+We applied sophisticated machine learning to very large sensor datasets (100MM rows daily) to learn behavioral patterns from the way people interacted with space. (*ensemble learning: random forests, gradient boosting; cluster analysis*)

 `2015`
 __[Digitas, LBi](https://www.digitas.com/en-us)__, Boston, MA, *Data Scientist*

-Part of a new advanced analytics team extracting insights from previously inaccessible, large, weblog datasets (100MM rows daily).
-Our team pioneered the use of AWS EMR and Hadoop understand online customer behavior.
+Part of a new, advanced analytics team extracting insights from previously inaccessible, large, weblog datasets (100MM rows daily) to understand online customer behavior.
 Our research informed insights into customer journey, sales attribution, and media mix analyses.
+We pioneered the use of big data tools (AWS EMR, Hadoop) within Digitas, we formalized practices for understanding large datasets, and moved to democratize the use of big data.

 `2008 - 2013`
 __University of Washington__, Seattle, Washington, *Graduate Research Assistant and Instructor*